Angular dependence, blackness and polarization effects in integral conversion electron M\"ossbauer spectroscopy: Introduction

-In the last decade several instruments and methods were devised in our laboratory for CEM polarimetry at arbitrary (except grazing) angle of incidence and linear as well as elliptical polarization \cite{Tancziko04,Tancziko09-1,Tancziko09-2}.
-The analysis of the measured spectra with these setups lead us to recognize, that treatment of the blackness effect and polarization of the radiation in the literature for conversion electron M\"{o}ssbauer spectroscopy at low angle of incidence and of enriched samples in the resonant isotope is not satisfactory \cite{Tancziko09-1}.
+In the last decade several instruments and methods were devised in our laboratory for CEM polarimetry at arbitrary (except grazing) angle of incidence and linear as well as elliptical polarization \cite{Tancziko04,Tancziko10-1,Tancziko09}.
+The analysis of the measured spectra with these setups lead us to recognize, that treatment of the blackness effect and polarization of the radiation in the literature for conversion electron M\"{o}ssbauer spectroscopy at small glancing angles and of enriched samples in the resonant isotope is not satisfactory \cite{Tancziko10-1}.
 The present paper tries to fill this gap.
-Here we derive the CEM spectral intensity in case of polarized (M\"{o}ssbauer) sources, when the \(\gamma\)-rays fall on a homogeneously magnetized sample at arbitrary (except for grazing) angle of incidence.
-We will show under what circumstances the escape function should be used and be neglected and the absorber consequently be considered thick and thin, respectively.
+Here we derive the CEM spectral intensity in case of polarized (M\"{o}ssbauer) sources, when the \(\gamma\) photons fall on a homogeneously magnetized sample at arbitrary (except for grazing) angle of incidence.
+We will discuss in detail, under what conditions conversion electron absorption effects should be accounted for and, correspondingly, whether or not blackness effect will significantly influence the resonance line intensities and widths.
+In particular, for \(^{57}\)Fe CEM spectroscopy, we will show that, due to the limited escape depth of conversion electrons, CEM samples, even those prepared from enriched \(^{57}\)Fe, can always be treated in the thin-sample limit, as long as the incidence of resonant photons is nearly perpendicular.
+Conversely, for low- (but not grazing-) angle incidence an effective thickness can be introduced so that CEM spectra correspond to transmission spectra measured on resonant samples of this effective thickness if the resonance line polarization is properly taken into account in both cases.